 But why toxic positivity is harmful?
 Imagine what telling a person with clinical depression to look at only the positive things in life and ignore all feelings of sadness, anxiety, and depression can do to him.
 It can make him feel that as he is unable to feel naturally happy, that there is something wrong with him.
 He will start feeling ashamed and blame himself for struggling with depression.
 He will become more withdrawn and isolated and fall into further depression.

 Now imagine the same person acknowledging all his emotions, reflecting on them, and being tuned in to the true experiences of being a human.
 Once he realizes what emotions he is going through, he will be better able to seek help, go for therapy and start to rebuild his life.
 Understanding all your emotions and thoughts makes you self-aware which leads to self-development practices and habits.

 Avoiding your difficult emotions and looking only at the positive and brighter side of life is actually more harmful and pushes you further into the darkness that you wanted to avoid in the first place.
 Having said that, I am not against positivity.
 As I said, I am a highly positive person.
 But too much of fake positivity and superficial ‘self-love’ can make you confuse ‘being positive’ with ‘toxic positivity’.

 What is toxic positivity?

 When you only focus on being positive and staying positive in your life, then it becomes toxic positivity.
 It can be defined as ineffective and extreme overgeneralization of an optimistic, happy and positive state of mind in any given situation.
-Toxic positivity leads to minimization, denial and even invalidation of the real human experience on an emotional and mental level.
-It is when you focus only on positive thinking and avoiding any and all negative emotions.
+Toxic positivity leads to minimization, denial, and even invalidation of the real human experience on an emotional and mental level.
+It is when you focus only on positive thinking and avoid any and all negative emotions.